vimal-java-dev/vimal-java-developer/README.md

 - I am a Java Developer by profession as a Freelancer.
 - I have been learning, case-studying and open source as an enhancement, a good first issue with MLEngine via Java libraries OpenSearch to explore new opportunities.
-- 🔭 I’m still learning GitHub for an open-source contribution.
-- 🌱 I’m currently learning data structures and algorithms.
 - 👯 I’m looking to collaborate on Java Tech Stack people and a Start-Up, Product-based environment for open-ended discussion.
-- 🤔 I’m looking for the people who help to enhance the knowledge of DSA and System Design, or networks of it, to dominate the market using "THE TECHNOLOGY".
+- 🤔 I’ve been looking for the people who help to enhance the knowledge of DSA and System Design, or networks of it, to dominate the market using "THE TECHNOLOGY".
-- 💬 Ask me about J2SE and J2EE.
 ---
 ```
 ---